 In addition to working in partnership with the National Special Forces Association, Rebecca also worked with the U.S. Army’s 1st Special Forces Command (Airborne) at Fort Bragg, as technical advisors, and several Special Forces Groups, at their locations, across America to develop a concept to memorialize Special Forces Green Beret Soldiers through a series of monumental bronze sculptures.

-Since 2011, this private National Special Forces Green Beret Memorial project and effort has evolved to a comprehensive program that includes working with The National Special Forces Green Beret Memorial Foundation, a 501(c)(3) nonprofit foundation, and advised by a team of retired and distinguished Special Forces Officers dedicated to raising funds to develop, complete and maintain The National Special Forces Green Beret Memorial.
+This private National Special Forces Green Beret Memorial project and effort has evolved to a comprehensive program that includes working with The National Special Forces Green Beret Memorial Foundation, a 501(c)(3) nonprofit foundation, and advised by a team of retired and distinguished Special Forces Officers dedicated to raising funds to develop, complete and maintain The National Special Forces Green Beret Memorial.
 The National Special Forces Green Beret Memorial Foundation distinguished Officers, Directors and Advisory Board project team includes retired three star and two star former Special Forces Commanding Generals, Officers, Non-Commissioned Officers, Distinguished Members of the Special Forces Regiment, Special Forces Medal of Honor Recipient and other extraordinary Advisors.
-Rebecca Clark is the official and exclusively commissioned Artist, working with her partnering 501 (c)(3) foundation, to create The National Special Forces Green Beret Memorial.
+Rebecca Clark is the official and exclusively commissioned Artist and Creative Director working with her partnering 501 (c)(3) foundation, to create The National Special Forces Green Beret Memorial.